Is a Weimaraner the Right Breed for You?

 The Weimaraner breed originated in Weimar, Germany

-in the late 1800’s.
+in the early 19th century.
 Their namesake, Duke of Weimar, was an avid sportsman who sought to create the perfect hunting dog.
 His vision was to cross-breed Bloodhounds with German and French hunting dogs, and to make the result a versatile dog for big game hunters.

 Weimaraners are born